fred-azevedo/cs_rio/README.md

 ##Latest version

-Download is available at the [Releases] (https://github.com/fred-azevedo/cs_rio/releases) section.
-Currently there is no version published on Steam Workshop because the map is not 100% finished.
+Download is available at the [Steam Workshop] (https://steamcommunity.com/sharedfiles/filedetails/?id=792188755).
+Older versions are under the [Releases] (https://github.com/fred-azevedo/cs_rio/releases) section.

 ##Contribute
 The Hammer map source file is available at the `src/maps` folder of this project.
 You can grab it, view how the map is built and suggest improvements.